cmorcom/cs513-Geospatial-Vision/Final Project/README.md

+Project Ideas:

+    By using various clustering settings (farthest distance and filtering), we are able to identify the speed and trajectory of the car and the objects around it based on a clustering analysis.

+    Our Results are stored in './results'.
+You must open a web page to view them.
+    We tested the data with various settings and filtered out some points as noise.
+    The filenames show which settings were changes in the DBSCAN clustering analysis.

+    Depending on the filtering, we can omit features, but in the final version, we chose to show all of the objects we could identify.

+    This implementation is purely based on pointcloud analysis and does not use the camera images at all.

+Notes:
 You can see results in the results folder:
     -- please enable webGL in "chrome://flags" to open the pointcloud.html -- RoadRecognition.html tries to cluster the pointcloud based on other parameters (earlier version but still relevant)